My tips on how to eat healthy while traveling

 This is a coconut that a street vender sold me on a street of HCMC in Vietnam.
 It was $2, which is more than I normally paid there ($1.20), but it was delivered at the perfect moment what I was too hot, and started to get tired from being a bit dehydrated.
 I got an extra energy boost after I finished that 🥥juice.

-Strive for balanced meals that include a good source of protein, such as chicken, fish, tofu, or beans, paired with whole grains like brown rice or quinoa.
-Add a variety of colorful vegetables, and you are all set!
+Try to go for balanced meals that include a good source of protein, such as chicken, fish, paired with a variety of colorful vegetables, with some avocado slices, and you are all set!
 This combination will keep you satisfied and energized.

 Be Mindful of Portion Sizes